awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 + Using a non\-transactional storage engine such as MyISAM\. read replicas require a transactional storage engine\.
 Replication is only supported for the InnoDB storage engine on MariaDB\.
 + Using unsafe nondeterministic queries such as `SYSDATE()`\.
 For more information, see [Determination of safe and unsafe statements in binary logging](https://dev.mysql.com/doc/refman/8.0/en/replication-rbr-safe-unsafe.html)\.

-If you decide that you can safely skip an error, you can follow the steps described in the section [Skipping the current replication error](Appendix.MySQL.CommonDBATasks.md#Appendix.MySQL.CommonDBATasks.SkipError)\.
+If you decide that you can safely skip an error, you can follow the steps described in [Skipping the current replication error](Appendix.MySQL.CommonDBATasks.md#Appendix.MySQL.CommonDBATasks.SkipError)\.
 Otherwise, you can delete the read replica and create an instance using the same DB instance identifier so that the endpoint remains the same as that of your old read replica\.
 If a replication error is fixed, the `Replication State` changes to *replicating*\.

-For MariaDB DB instances, in some cases read replicas can't be switched to the secondary if some binlog events aren't flushed during the failure\.
-In these cases, you must manually delete and recreate the read replicas\.
+For MariaDB DB instances, in some cases read replicas can't be switched to the secondary if some binary log \(binlog\) events aren't flushed during the failure\.
+In these cases, manually delete and recreate the read replicas\.
 You can reduce the chance of this happening by setting the following parameter values: `sync_binlog=1` and `innodb_flush_log_at_trx_commit=1`\.
 These settings might reduce performance, so test their impact before implementing the changes in a production environment\.